 - Fuel tank, transfer case, and transmission skid plates — standard on all trims but especially important here

-The Rubicon also supports the 4.88 rear axle ratio as an available option (manual transmission only) and the Xtreme 35 Tire Package for buyers who want to go even further.
-For buyers who genuinely go off-road — even occasionally on demanding terrain — the Rubicon's standard package is the right foundation.
+The Rubicon also supports a performance rear axle ratio as an available option (manual transmission only) and the Xtreme 35 Tire Package for buyers who want to go even further.
+For buyers who genuinely go off-road — even occasionally on demanding terrain — the Rubicon’s standard package is the right foundation.

 How capable is the Willys compared to the Rubicon?